wwpass/gluu/GLUU_SITE_DOCS.md

 ## Configure Gluu Server

-Log in as administrator and go to "Configuration -> Manage Custom scripts".
+Log in as administrator and go to "Configuration -> Person Authentication Scripts".
 ![Person Authentication](./images/custom_script1.png)

 In `Person Authentication` tab, click `Add custom script configuration` at the bottom of the page